abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 Blazor Custom Elements provide a way to dynamically render Razor Components from other SPA frameworks/libraries such as Angular and React.

-To be able to use custom elements, there are two steps need to be done:
+To be able to use custom elements, there are two steps that need to be done:

 **1-) Registering a Razor Component as a Custom Element:**